Skip to content

 How does it damage old man’s beard?

 The larvae are the damaging life stage.
 The adults do not feed on old man’s beard.
-Larvae usually start feeding at the tips of leaves and make semicircular holes/cuts along the leaf margins.
+Larvae usually start feeding on the leaf edges and make semicircular cuts along the leaf margins.
 A single larva may eat several leaves, sometimes leaving only the central vein intact.

 Image: sawfly larvae and their chewing damage.